Quilombola

-A quilombola (/pt/) is an Afro-Brazilian resident of quilombo settlements first established by left behind and escaped slaves in Brazil.
-They are the descendants of Afro-Brazilian slaves who fled from slave plantations or stay in abandoned lands that existed in Brazil until abolition in 1888.
+A Quilombola (/pt/) is an Afro-Brazilian resident of quilombo settlements first established by left behind and escaped enslaved people in Brazil.
+They are the descendants of Enslaved Afro-Brazilians who fled from slave plantations or stay in abandoned lands that existed in Brazil until abolition in 1888.
 The most famous quilombola was Zumbi and the most famous quilombo was Palmares.
-Many quilombolas live in poverty.
+Many Quilombolas live in poverty.

 History

 In the 16th century, slavery was becoming common across the Americas, particularly in Brazil.
 Africans were kidnapped and shipped across the Atlantic via the Trans-Atlantic slave trade.
 In Brazil, most worked on sugar plantations and mines, and were brutally tortured.
-Some slaves were able to escape.
+Some enslaved people were able to escape.
 According to oral tradition, among them was Aqualtune, a former Angolan princess and general enslaved during a Congolese war.
 Shortly after reaching Brazil, the pregnant Aqualtune escaped with some of her soldiers and fled to the Serra da Bariga region.
-It was here that Aqualtune founded a quilombo, or a colony of quilombolas, called Palmares.
+It was here that Aqualtune founded a quilombo, or a colony of Quilombolas, called Palmares.
 Palmares was one of the largest quilombos in Brazil.

 Palmares

 In the 1630s, Palmares was inherited by Aqualtune's son, Ganga Zumba, who ruled the city from a palace.
 The inhabitants used African style forges to make metal plows and scythes to harvest fields of corn, rice and manioc and created agricultural forests of palm and breadfruit.
 Palmares and other quilombos during the quilombola's glory days were surrounded by palisades, camouflaged pits filled with deadly stakes, and paths lined with lacerating caltrops.
 Palmares was behind many raids of Portuguese ports and towns.
-Lisbon, seeing Palmares as a direct challenge to its colonial status, declared war on the quilombolas.
+Lisbon, seeing Palmares as a direct challenge to its colonial status, declared war on the Quilombolas.
 Twenty attacks on Palmares failed.
-But the constant attacks wore down Ganga Zumba, and in 1678 he agreed to stop accepting new slaves and move out of the mountains to safety.
+But the constant attacks wore down Ganga Zumba, and in 1678 he agreed to stop accepting new enslaved people and move out of the mountains to safety.
 Ganga Zumba's nephew, Zumbi, saw this as betrayal and poisoned his uncle before tearing up the treaty with the Portuguese.
 Colonial forces continued the relentless attacks, and in the end Zumbi was unable to cope.
-In 1694, the Portuguese finally destroyed Palmares and killed hundreds of its citizens, ending the glory days of the quilombolas.
+In 1694, the Portuguese finally destroyed Palmares and killed hundreds of its citizens, ending the glory days of the Quilombolas.
 Zumbi and Palmares survived only as symbols of resistance.